AvailLang/Avail/avail-plugin/README.md

       // jar as it is retrieved from maven:
       //    `avail-stdlib-<AVAIL BUILD VERSION>.jar
       jarLibBaseName = "avail-stdlib"

+      // OPTIONAL: The specific Avail Standard Library version.
+If not
+      // explicitly set, the most recently released version of the standard
+      // library will be used.
+The most recent version being used is indicated
+      // by a version set to `+`.
+      stdlibVersion = "1.5.11"
     }

     // Specify the roots directory where the roots should be located.
 This will